Process of a DCF Investigation

 The first visit from a Connecticut DCF investigator following an arrest for a domestic violence crime usually comes unannounced.
 These investigators are showing up at your home to make sure your children are safe.
 While this is a completely reasonable (and socially responsible) protocol, the problem with this process is the manner in which DCF investigators sometimes carry out this mandate.

 • Problem Number 1: DCF investigators sometimes do not advise families of their legal rights to remain silent and do not explain that everything you tell these investigators is documented and kept on file at DCF.
-NOTHING is confidential, and often what you say can be shared with the police, judge or the prosecutor in the underlying criminal case.
+NOTHING is confidential, and often what you say can be shared with the police, judge, or the prosecutor in the underlying criminal case.

-• Problem Number 2: the DCF investigator will ask / require you to sign a yellow “Service Agreement” or “Safety Plan” form, which, they say, assures DCF that you are committed to providing a safe home for your children.
-Of course you are…so why do you need to sign a document?
+• Problem Number 2: the DCF investigator will ask/require you to sign a yellow “Service Agreement” or “Safety Plan” form, which, they say, assures DCF that you are committed to providing a safe home for your children.
+Of course, you are…so why do you need to sign a document?

 The full and complete answer—which DCF investigators usually will not explain to you—is that if DCF does not believe you are abiding by the written Service Agreement / Safety Plan (of course in DCF’s sole discretion), then they can take you immediately to court for violating the Agreement, which is a much easier case for them to prove then if you had not signed the Agreement.

 Many DCF investigation lawyers are very much aware of one of DCF’s “signature moves”—that is, presenting you with a DCF Service Agreement or Safety Plan, and downplaying its legal significance by failing to advise you of all of the critical legal rights you are signing away.
-And if you dare ask what happens if you don’t sign i,…and here comes DCF’s finishing move…then some DCF investigators will advise you that DCF “can” go to a Superior Court judge for a court order that can affect your custody rights, or even worse, begin removal or neglect proceedings.
+And if you dare ask what happens if you don’t sign it,…and here comes DCF’s finishing move…then some DCF investigators will advise you that DCF “can” go to a Superior Court judge for a court order that can affect your custody rights, or even worse, begin removal or neglect proceedings.

 Big difference between a “can” and “will” here.
 After all, remember the timing of this meeting.
-It’s likely that someone who has just been arrested for a Connecticut domestic violence crime, and then taken by surprise by an unannounced DCF investigator visit within the following 24-48 hours, would not appreciate the legal distinction between what DCF “can” or “may” do, on the one hand, and what DCF “will” do, on the other.
+It’s likely that someone who has just been arrested for a Connecticut domestic violence crime and then taken by surprise by an unannounced DCF investigator visit within the following 24-48 hours, would not appreciate the legal distinction between what DCF “can” or “may” do, on the one hand, and what DCF “will” do, on the other.
 In other words, people start panicking once they hear DCF can take away your children, and immediately sign on the dotted line.

-Importance of a Lawyer
+Importance of a Local DCF Lawyer

 Our team of Connecticut DCF Investigation lawyers and attorneys hope that the DCF information available on this website can prepare you for any DCF investigation that follows a Connecticut domestic violence arrest.
-We work have worked closely with almost all of the DCF investigators, most of whom are professional, compassionate, diligent and committed to the welfare and safety of your children.
+We have worked closely with almost all of the DCF investigators, most of whom are professional, compassionate, diligent, and committed to the welfare and safety of your children.

-However, we cannot forget that these people are law enforcement officers and they will not hesitate for a second to escalate your case to the police or Superior Court if they see or hear something they deem to be problematic.
+However, we cannot forget that these people are law enforcement officers, and they will not hesitate for a second to escalate your case to the police or Superior Court if they see or hear something they deem to be problematic.
 So before speaking with a Connecticut DCF investigator, get informed and consider getting in touch with a lawyer today.